zmitton/eth-proof/README.md

 To complete the functionality attempted by this tool, a "light-client" tool (that downloads all the hashes and validates the work between them) will have to be built.
 The output of which will be a "workChain" which can interface with eth-proof to finally begin to leverage some of the really useful security properties of PoW blockchains.

 proving absence (or null or undefined):
 This is a really cool feature of the state tree.
 You can prove a key does not exist in the tree.
 In fact this property makes it possible to format the proof `branch` as an instance of `trie`.
-Unfortunately I dont have that working yet, but it's the next feature, but its much cleaner to modify merkle-patricia-tree in order to support it.
-Check back in a few days.
+Null-proofs are currently working in version 2!

-There will be some major changes to the format of `Branch`.
-I have realized that a `branch` is really just a sparse `tree`. instead of using the array of nodes, I should be putting those nodes in the tree and then doing a regular `tree.get` to pull it back out.
+There will be some major changes to the format of `proof`.
+I have realized that a `proof` is really just a sparse `tree`. instead of using the array of nodes, I should be putting those nodes in the tree and then doing a regular `tree.get` to pull it back out.
 If the tree finds it, its verified, if it finds a contradictory node within its path, thats a proof of absence, but if it cant find an individual node by its hash, then the proof is invalid.
 Once branches are seen as mini trees we can even do the following:

 The client can initialize its `state-tree` object using the branch from the proof (or branches, as they will likely just have repeats), generating an in-memory level-db as `key = sha3(value)` for element in parentNode array.
 It puts them in this mini state trie, and inits the root. then it can run its EVM implementation directly on this trie as usual. at the end it checks its new root to verify legitimacy.
-If the EVM tries to traverse any data that doesnt exist (even null data must have proof of null), it should return as invalid.
+If the EVM tries to traverse any data that doesnt exist (even null data must have proof of null), it should return as an invalid (currently "missing node error").

 We are also finding it useful to relay ethereum to itself.
 It sounds weird, but you can later make proofs about any historical information and information not usually available to the EVM can be made available as needed from the relay contract.